 - StVO (German Road Traffic Act) and StVZO (German Road Licensing Regulation) are laws that are only applicable in Germany. - Before using your bicycle for the first time, please inform yourself about the laws applying to the use of your bicycle in your home country.
 Contact the relevant authorities and your specialist dealer on this matter.

-1.2 Owner's Manual
+1.2 Operating instructions

-This user manual is not intended to teach someone how to ride a bike.
-Failure to observe the instructions contained in this Owner's Manual may result in dangerous riding situations, falls, accidents and material damage.
+This Operating instructions is not intended to teach someone how to ride a bike.
+Failure to observe the instructions contained in this Operating instructions may result in dangerous riding situations, falls, accidents and material damage.